 You understand that by clicking "I Agree," Infotracer.com will conduct only a preliminary people search of the information you provide and that a search of any records will only be conducted and made available after you register for an account or purchase a report.

 All types of law enforcement create Idaho inmate records.
 The process begins when someone is arrested, and a RAP sheet is filled out.
-This document includes the suspect’s name, address, physical description, and details about their crime.
+This document includes the suspect's name, address, physical description, and details about the crime.
 Once they are placed in jail, the paper trail continues, and everything that happens in their life is documented and added to the file.
 The Idaho Department of Correction is the entity in charge of storing and managing inmate records.
 They store the records online in a centralized database so that anyone can perform an inmate search easily.

 ID has a fairly basic prison system including ten state prisons overseen by the Idaho Department of Correction along with four community reentry centers where inmates transition before being released into society.
 There are no federal prisons in Idaho.
 However, they do have two out-of-state prisons and three juvenile detention centers that house underage youth offenders.
 Although there is no directory list, many of the local Sheriff's Departments have county jails to house temporary inmates who are awaiting trial or sentencing.